 Walcott, now well ahead on points, went about cleanly outboxing the champion, using clever footwork, a stinging jab and a powerful right hand to win round after round.
 Louis kept stalking, gunning for the knockout, but couldn’t find the target.
 In the last three rounds, Jersey Joe, assured by his corner that the victory was in the bag, stayed away from the champion, but even with Louis taking the final three rounds, to the eyes of most observers the contest clearly belonged to the challenger.

 Even before the decision was announced, the champion made a gesture indicating his own opinion of the outcome.
 As they tabulated the scores, Louis attempted to exit the ring, one of the only times this has happened in championship history.
-Disgusted with himself and certain the decision would go to the challenger, he tried to vacate the ring and avoid the official judgement.
-However, his corner and various ring officials convinced Louis to return.
+Disgusted with himself and certain the decision would go to the challenger, Joe wanted to head to his dressing room and avoid the official judgement, but his corner and various ring officials convinced Louis to return.